Pescara: Sports

 The city has a football team, Delfino Pescara 1936, which in June 2012 was promoted to Serie A, the highest league in Italy.
 Pescara Calcio, who have played 38 seasons in the cadet championship, have spent 7 previous seasons in Serie A, especially in the 1980s–90s.

+Between 1924 and 1961, Pescara hosted the Coppa Acerbo automobile race, which in 1957 formed the penultimate round of the World Championship of Drivers.
+With a length of almost 26 km the Pescara Circuit was the longest circuit to ever host a Formula One Grand Prix.

 Pescara hosted the 2009 Mediterranean Games, having defeated Rijeka, Croatia and Patras, Greece for the privilege.
 In 2015, from 28 August to 6 September, the first edition of the Mediterranean Beach Games was held in the city in 2015.

-Between 1924 and 1961, Pescara hosted the Coppa Acerbo automobile race, which in 1957 formed the penultimate round of the World Championship of Drivers.

 Since 2011 the Italian edition of the Ironman 70.3 takes place in the city of Pescara, chosen for the characteristics of the territory, for the possibility of building a competition that starts from the sea, continue towards the mountains and ends in the city center.